Unboxing LLMs > loading...

 database_vectors = np.random.random((num_vectors, vector_dimension)).astype('float32')

-query_vector = np.random.random((1, vector_dimension)).astype('float32')
+query_vector = np.random.random((1, vector_dimension)).astype('float32') # A single query vector

-flat_index = faiss.IndexFlatL2(vector_dimension) # L2 distance
+flat_index = faiss.IndexFlatL2(vector_dimension) # Using L2 distance

-flat_index.add(database_vectors) # Add vectors to the index
+flat_index.add(database_vectors) # Add all vectors

-# Search with the flat index
+# Search the flat index

-flat_distances, flat_indices = flat_index.search(query_vector, k)
+D_flat, I_flat = flat_index.search(query_vector, k)

-nlist = 100 # Number of clusters
+nlist = 100 # Number of clusters (cells) to partition data into

-quantizer = faiss.IndexFlatL2(vector_dimension)
+quantizer = faiss.IndexFlatL2(vector_dimension) # Base index for centroids

 ivf_index = faiss.IndexIVFFlat(quantizer, vector_dimension, nlist, faiss.METRIC_L2)